Thiruttu Payale 2: Production

-In April 2016, AGS Entertainment announced that they would team up with director Susi Ganeshan for a sequel to their 2006 film, Thiruttu Payale.
+Director Susi Ganeshan received the advance for this film before the release of Kanthaswamy (2009).
+In April 2016, AGS Entertainment announced that they would team up with Ganeshan for a sequel to their 2006 film, Thiruttu Payale.
 Early reports suggested that either Jeevan, Prasanna or Nakul would play the lead role.
 Consequently, in August 2016, Bobby Simha was revealed as the lead actor, while Prasanna was signed on to play the antagonist, thus teaming up with the director for the second time after 14 years.
 He had earlier made his debut with the movie Five Star, which released in 2002, which was also the director's debut film.
 Amala Paul was signed on to play the film's lead actress, while comedians Vivek and Robo Shankar were reportedly signed on for supporting roles.
 Eventually, Vivek nor Robo Shankar were seen in the film.
 Likewise Sanam Shetty briefly signed on to portray a detective, but was later replaced by Nayana.
 The film began production during November 2016, following a launch ceremony, with the shoot progressing in Chennai and Thailand.